karstenv/dynamic_layers_qgis/postgis/README.md

 ### 1. Combining PostGIS Database Views and dynamic queries with API calls the Openweather map API

-To make the example run correctly
+To make this example run correctly

 1. load the sql for the point file osgis.location first (run location.sql).
 This will create an empty table structure for the point locations you will later manually add in QGIS